First published June 2017; updated May 2019

 Melanin is a pigment that gives skin, eyes, and hair their colour.
-It also provides some protection against skin damage from the sun and is responsible for tanning.
+It also provides some protection against skin damage from ultraviolet radiation (UV) present in sunlight and is responsible for tanning.
 There are different types: dark skin contains more ‘eumelanin’, while lighter skin has more ‘pheomelanin’.
-Eumelanin is thought to provide a greater level of protection from the sun.
+Eumelanin is thought to provide a greater level of protection from UV.

 The Fitzpatrick skin type classification

 A person’s natural skin colour influences their risk of UV damage, melanoma and non-melanoma skin cancer and can be classified on a scale – the Fitzpatrick skin type classification scale, which ranges from 1 (high risk) to 6 (low risk).
 It considers skin colour (i.e. pale white to black), and how the skin reacts to sunlight (i.e. whether it burns easily, or tans).

 People with pale skin, that burns easily and never tan, who have blue eyes, with blond or red-coloured hair and freckles, are categorised as having ‘skin type 1’ (high risk).
 Those with black skin which darkens easily when exposed to sunlight and rarely if ever burns, have dark brown eyes and black hair, are categorised as having ‘skin type 6’ (low risk).
 A person’s skin type is genetically determined and does not change or vary, based on level of tanning.